jcarswell/Creating-a-CA/wip-steps.md

          * localityName (L)
          * 0.orginizationName (O)
          * commonName (CN)
-   6. Section `[ req_ext ]`: Configuration Section `req_extensions`
+   6. Sections Extension Definitions: Configuration Section `req_extensions` and `x509_extensions`
       - This Section has the sole function of defining the extensions and their values for the signing request.
 Under todays current standard you must have the subjectAltName defined in order to create a valid SSL certificate.
 This section also say what the certificates intended use is.
-      - `subjectAltName`: This can be one of two options, a reference to a separate configuration section or a comma seperated list using the OID:Value pairing.
-Valid OID for this are email, URI, DNS, RID, IP, and dirName. see `man x509v3_config` for more details.
-Knowing those values the primary values that will be used are DNS, for the DNS resolvable name and IP for the host IP address(es).
          <br>When Using a separate configuration section, you must append the OID with a position indcator, where as using a comma separated list you don't need to.
 To do this you would simply do `IP.1` or `DNS.2`.
 The position indicator should increment per OID, and not based on item number in the list.
 Either method is perfectly acceptable; however, one provides for better readability and entry for those inexperienced and the other is more efficient.
+      - `subjectKeyIdentifier`: "The subject key identifier extension provides a means of identifying certificates that contain a particular public key."
+From RFC5280 Page 28.
+The jist of this is for OpenSSL it should be `hash`
+      - `authorityKeyIdentifier` =
       - `keyUsage`: leaving this field out is typically okay as most CAs will add the appropriate definitions in when signing the certificate and will completely ignore this field.
 It is good to have a basic understanding of this though.
 There is two pieces to this puzzle the first is this field and the second is the `extendedKeyusage` field together the tell the device that is using the certificate what it is intended for and provides a measure of control over the certificates and their use providing additional security.
 Ensuring that both fields are defined ensure that your public and private key pair that is intended to protect your web server isn't used to identify users.
          <br>This field is normally prefaced with the word critical followed by one or more valid usage names.
 If you are filling in this field and generating a CSR that will be signed by a public certificate authority, using critical in this field is not a good idea as it will likely cause the signing request to be rejected by the certificate authority.
 The valid names that are supported are digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment, keyAgreement, keyCertSign, cRLSign, encipherOnly and decipherOnly.
 For more details on key usage take a look at the [IEEE RFC5280 Section 4.2.1.3](https://tools.ietf.org/html/rfc5280#page-29) this gives a very indepth view of what each of these options are for.
+       -

+x Creating requests
+      - `subjectAltName`: This can be one of two options, a reference to a separate configuration section or a comma seperated list using the OID:Value pairing.
+Valid OID for this are email, URI, DNS, RID, IP, and dirName. see `man x509v3_config` for more details.
+Knowing those values the primary values that will be used are DNS, for the DNS resolvable name and IP for the host IP address(es).